YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/hash.rst

 Simple Usage
 ------------

-Currently, implementations for the following algorithms are available:
+Implementations for the following algorithms are available:

 * CRC8
     * Default Init Value: 0x00